Chicago Truck Accident Lawyers

 Illinois Truck Accident Victims Can Start Investigating Their Cases Today

-If you or someone you know has been very seriously hurt in an accident with a tractor-trailer or heavy truck, don’t assume that the trucking company will automatically take responsibility or take care of your needs.
+If you have been very seriously hurt in an accident with a tractor-trailer or heavy truck, don’t assume that the trucking company will automatically take responsibility or care about your needs.
 Start investigating your case with the help of an experienced attorney who can answer your questions and help you move forward with confidence.
-For a free case review and more information, you can contact our legal team at 312-332-1400 or toll-free at 888-484-9881.
+For a free case review and more information, you can contact our legal team at 312-332-1400.